 In addition to trying to restart oil and gas exploration, the Government is pushing to build a liquified gas import facility.
 This is in spite of the high cost of the facility, the high cost of the LNG gas, and the fact that using LNG to generate electricity is about as bad for the climate as using coal.

 Oh yes they also plan to make it easier to start coal mines.
-Indeed they may fast track them.
+Indeed they plan to fast-track them.

 Changing the way methane warming is measured